Project Accounts¶

 To request a PCA, Condo or Recharge project on Lawrencium, please send your requests at myLRC portal .
 Make sure choosing the desired project type on the form.

-Changing Your ProjectID¶
+Changing Your ProjectID and Valid ProjectID¶

 If your projectID associated with project accounts on Lawrencium expires or becomes invalid, you can request of changing your projectID by sending us email at scienceithelp@lbl.gov.